Can a Spouse Joint Account Be Garnished?

-Find out if a creditor can garnish funds from a joint bank account if it has a judgment against your spouse.
+Find out if a creditor can levy or garnish funds from your joint bank account if it has a judgment against your spouse.

 If a creditor gets a judgment against your spouse, can the creditor take money (garnish) from bank accounts that you and your spouse own jointly?
 Depending on where you live, the following could happen:

-• Your joint account may be garnished for that debt even if you did not owe that debt.
+• Your joint account may be garnished for that debt even if you didn't owe that debt.
+However, the specifics depend on state law and account form.

-• Creditors may not be able to garnish your account at all.
+• Creditors might not be able to garnish your account at all.

 If you live in a community property state, you and your spouse legally share equally in almost all property and debts incurred during your marriage.
 This means that all property you acquire during the marriage (except property acquired by gift or inheritance) belongs to both of you, whether or not the property is titled jointly or separately.
 This also means that you and your spouse share liability on debts, whether or not you signed for that debt or were included as a judgment debtor.
 This means that: